The big fat guide to Wikipedia statistics

 Does Wikipedia have a liberal lean?

-Some conservative people in the U.S. believe Wikipedia leans toward the left, and as a result started an alternative Wikipedia called Conservapedia.
+Some conservative-leaning people in the U.S. believe Wikipedia leans toward the left, and as a result, started an alternative Wikipedia called Conservapedia.

 Wikipedia describes Conservapedia as “an English-language wiki-based online encyclopedia project written from a self-described American conservative and fundamentalist Christian point of view.”

 Reputation X works with Wikipedia editors to balance the information about companies online.
-But doing so is often like kicking a hornets nest.
-For example, if a company had done wrong in the past, but they've turned things around, it is very difficult to get Wikipedia editors to allow adding the new positive information to the company Wikipedia article even though the information meets every Wikipedia guideline.
+But doing so is often like kicking a hornet’s nest.
+For example, if a company had done wrong in the past, but they’ve turned things around, it is tough to get Wikipedia editors to allow adding new positive information to the company’s Wikipedia article even though the information meets every Wikipedia guideline.

 Other impressive, crazy, and surprising Wikipedia stats and facts